 Here are a few of the most common scams to look out for:

-- Fake contest scams: Winning a contest can be a joyous and thrilling experience — when it’s real.
-That feeling is one scammers have long counted on to trick bystanders into openly sharing their personal details.
-Cybercriminals often inform people through social media, like Snapchat, that they’ve won a prize or contest.
+- Fake contest scams: These scams prey on the excitement of winning a prize or lottery.
+After notifying you that you won, the criminal requests payment for “processing fees” or “taxes” before sending winnings.
 The best way to prevent getting scammed is to never give your banking or credit card details in exchange for a prize.
 The same goes for exchanging money for a prize.
 Instead, search the official organization online and reach out directly to verify a win.

 - Celebrity impersonation or charity scams: Scammers on Snapchat are known to create fake accounts to impersonate celebrities.
 They use these accounts to message users on the app and ask that money be donated to a charity for one reason or another.
 Usually, this message will be accompanied by a special link to a fake website where they fraudulently capture your payment information.
 This is a great example of a phishing scam that’s evolved to appeal to social media users.

 - Sugar daddy or momma scams: In some instances, con artists will pose as sugar daddies or sugar mommas to scam younger Snapchat users.
-They may promise to provide financial gifts in exchange for companionship or romance, without ever intending to.
-These scammers may ask their targets to cover bank fees or to share banking information or social security numbers.
+They promise lavish gifts and financial support but first request banking details to send payments.
 This is personal information that should never be shared with unknown people online.
 If this sounds like something you’ve done, you can still get your identity back with one of our recommended identity theft restoration services.

 These are only some examples of the different scams you can encounter on Snapchat.
 As technology advances, so do scams.
 The best way to avoid any scam is to refrain from ever sending personal details or money to an unverifiable source for any reason.